pangxueyu233/KMT2C-in-SCLC-Metastasis/README.md

 ## Codes of Single cell RNA-seq analysis

-To show how we analysis scRNA-seq steps by steps, we collected detail processed information in Markdown files that recorded the quality control, batch effect reducing, dimension reducing, cells clustering, pseudo time constructing, dynamics expression genes identification and pathways enrichments.
+​	To show how we analysis scRNA-seq steps by steps, we collected detail processed information and stored in Markdown files, recorded the quality controling, batch effect reducing, dimension reducing, cells clustering, pseudo time constructing, dynamics expression genes identifying and pathways enriching.

-Consideration our single cell data were composed by two major parts, including SCLC data with primary sample and metastasis sample and lung organoids data with scramble sample and Kmt2c knocking out sample.
-Hence, we divide our analysis code into two chapters.
+​	Our single cell RNA-seq data were generated from two individual biological experiments, including SCLC tissues from primary sites and metastatic lesions, and normal lung organoids with sg*scramble* and sg*Kmt2c*.
+Hence, we divided our analysis code into two chapters.

-[Chapter1](scRNA-seq_Chapter1.md) is the codes for SCLC data with primary sample and metastasis sample.
+[Chapter1](scRNA-seq_Chapter1.md) is the code for SCLC data with primary sites and metastatic lesions.
 And you could access this code by click [here](scRNA-seq_Chapter1.md).

-[Chapter2](scRNA-seq_Chapter2.md) is the codes for lung organoids data with scramble sample and Kmt2c knocking out sample.
+[Chapter2](scRNA-seq_Chapter2.md) is the code for normal lung organoids with sg*scramble* and sg*Kmt2c*.
 And you could access this code by click [here](scRNA-seq_Chapter2.md).

 ## Codes of Bulk RNA-seq analysis

-[Bulk_RNA ](bulk_RNA.md) is the codes for Bulk RNA-seq analysis in SCLC data.
+[Bulk_RNA ](bulk_RNA.md) is the code for Bulk RNA-seq analysis in SCLC data.
 And you could access this code by click [here](bulk_RNA.md).

 ## Codes of Bulk ATAC-seq analysis

-[Bulk_ATAC ](bulk_ATAC.md) is the codes for Bulk RNA-seq analysis in SCLC data.
+[Bulk_ATAC ](bulk_ATAC.md) is the code for Bulk RNA-seq analysis in SCLC data.
 And you could access this code by click [here](bulk_ATAC.md).

 ## Codes of Bulk WGBS-seq analysis

-[Bulk_WGBS ](bulk_WGBS.md) is the codes for Bulk RNA-seq analysis in SCLC data.
+[Bulk_WGBS ](bulk_WGBS.md) is the code for Bulk RNA-seq analysis in SCLC data.
 And you could access this code by click [here](bulk_WGBS.md).

 # **Citation**